stop-start/go-chrome-remote-reloader/README.md

 ### Custom configuration

-RemoteConfig structure configures Chrome's remote debugging protocol and is used to start a new session as well as reload tabs.
+RemoteConfig structure configures Chrome's remote debugging protocol and is used to open a new window as well as reload tabs.

 The remote debugging protocol can be used also with Chromium or any Chrome-like browser supporting this protocol.

-The following will get the default config and change the browser executable:
+The following will get the default config, change the browser executable and open the browser on localhost:8080:

 ```go
 package main